 The Centre forms a multi-disciplinary research cluster, covering a wide range of techniques and approaches; using advanced geographical information systems (GIS) and statistical modelling techniques, combined with experimental data, biomarker and mechanistic studies, and analyses of large population and occupational cohorts to explore environmental health problems of key public health and scientific importance.

-- Training is central to the Centre’s aim of creating the next generation of multidisciplinary research scientists working in the fields of environment and health.
+The training programme is key to the Centre’s aim of creating the next generation of multidisciplinary scientists working in research on environment and health.
 In addition to offering various Masters level courses, the Centre directly funds a number of cross-disciplinary PhD studentships.
 Training and career development support is also provided to the Centre’s researchers.
 Initiatives that support career development are encouraged, and the Centre’s Researchers’ Society ensures that the needs of research staff are heard at all levels within the Centre.

 In addition to cutting-edge science, the Centre’s researchers also aim to translate this work into relevant and useful advice for policymakers and industry.
 To achieve this, we work closely with our scientific peers, stakeholders in government and industry, and also with the public, and advocacy and patient groups to ensure that we are as transparent and responsive as possible.